 RHS Hardiness Rating H5

-This hybrid between the deciduous Chilean E. glutinosa and the evergreen Australian E. lucida arose in cultivation during the early 20th century, in the garden of Sir John Ross-of-Bladensburg at Rostrevor in County Down, Northern Ireland.
+This hybrid between the deciduous Chilean E. glutinosa and the evergreen Australian E. lucida arose in cultivation during the early 20th century.
+It was first spotted in the garden of Sir John Ross-of-Bladensburg at Rostrevor in County Down, Northern Ireland.
+(Bean 1981).
 Seedlings intermediate between the two parents were first noticed by Sir John’s head gardener, John Rodgers (S. O’Brien pers. comm.
 2018).
 We may assume that these and subsequent hybrid seedlings were removed and carefully tended before their inevitable distribution among Sir John’s friends, including to Lord Aberconway at Bodnant.
-It was Lord Aberconway who first exhibited this cross, by then known under the name ‘Rostrevor’, at the RHS show at Vincent Square on 1st September 1936 where it was given an Award of Merit.
+It was Lord Aberconway who first exhibited this cross, under the name ‘Rostrevor’, at the RHS show at Vincent Square on 1st September 1936, where ‘Rostrevor’ receivd an Award of Merit (Bean 1981).

 This obscure cultivar was purportedly raised at the garden at Grayswood Hill, Surrey, England, where the original tree was 11 m tall in the late 1990s.
 Another at the Sir Harold Hillier Gardens had, by 2001, achieved nearly 6 m height in 21 years since planting.
 There is also a multi-stemmed tree of c.
 7 m height at High Beeches garden in West Sussex, England, where the accession cards attest to this particular individual’s pedigree – it was a gift direct from Grayswood Hill in 1969.
 The High Beeches accession card also reveals that ‘Grayswood’, while undeniably similar to ‘Rostrevor’, is subtly different.
 The parentage is given as ‘(E. glutinosa × E. lucida) × E. lucida’, and this is backed up by a verification made by Christopher Brickell dated 1980 (pers. obs.).